Whether you're new to using log splitters or can split behind your back while blindfolded, safety should always come first.

 Continuously lifting 150 pound rounds from the ground to the bed of your truck may lead to some crippling pain.
 If you're planning on hauling that firewood back to the house, take it easy and consider investing in a log lifter or a horizontal/vertical splitter for larger rounds.

-When operating your log splitter, maintain a clear perimeter of at least 3 feet around the entire unit to avoid injury and allow proper ventilation.
+When operating your log splitter, maintain a clear perimeter of at least three feet around the entire unit to avoid injury and allow proper ventilation.

 Do not operate in a dense crowd of people, no matter how popular you are, and don't allow anyone else to touch the machine while it's in use.